 The website looseleafservices.us started in March 2013 as a joint effort by Garrick Imatani and Kaia Sand.
 It was designed and developed by Sasha Burchuk.
 Looseleafservices.us is a website for the Watcher Files Project which is managed by Regional Arts and Culture Council.
 It is a project by the City of Portland Percent for Art.

 The Watcher Files is a collection of surveillance documents of civic groups and activists from the 60s to the 80s.
 They belong to the City of Portland Archives and Records Center.
 The Percent for Art program funds this initiative.
+Please visit Divorce Lawyer News when you are done with the article.

 History of looseleafservices.us